HyeongminLEE/AdaCoF-pytorch/README.md

     python evaluation.py --checkpoint [checkpoint_dir] --out_dir [output_dir]
     ```
 5. Then you will have the output folder (out_dir) that contains the results on the test sets 'middlebury_eval', 'middlebury_others', 'davis', 'ucf101'.

+### Video Interpolation
+1. To interpolate an arbitrary video you have, create a directory which contains the frames of the video like 'sample_video' directory.
+2. The starting frame index and zero-padding of indexing can be changed with '--index_from' and '--zpad'.
+3. Run interpolate_video.py with following command.

+    ```bash
+    python interpolate_video.py --input_video [input_video_frames_dir] --output_video [output_video_frames_dir]
+    ```
+5. Then you will have the output folder (output_video_frames_dir) that contains the output video frames.

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following paper.